-- More than eight in ten Canadians are avoiding public places like malls, restaurants and coffee shops - Three in four Canadians have changed or cancelled their travel plans as a result of the virus - Net intention to travel to other provinces continues to drop, especially with Ontario and Quebec being the most impacted (currently the province worsthit by the pandemic). - Some Canadians are less likely to travel within their own province than they were during the previous wave of data collection between Mar 23 30, with the biggest declines in Alberta, Quebec and Atlantic Canada - 45% of Ontarians are avoiding travel even within their own province - 34% of Canadians are avoiding travel even within their province
+- Three in four Canadians have changed or cancelled their travel plans as a result of the virus - Net intention to travel to other provinces continues to drop, especially with Quebec being the most impacted (currently the province worst-hit by the pandemic). - Some Canadians are less likely to travel within their own province than they were last week, with the biggest declines in Prairies.
+In comparison, Alberta and Atlantic Canada are seeing increased net travel intent within their province. - 34% of Canadians are avoiding travel even within their province